 Bath bombs are all the rage right now.
 The hard-packed spheres are added to bath water to add oils, salts, fragrance, and delightful fizzies.
 You can buy high end bath bombs from a variety of sources, but they are simple (and much more affordable) to make yourself.
-I am going to be sharing a few different versions of bath bombs this week, starting with these basic strawberry bath bombs.
+I am going to be sharing a few different versions of homemade bath bombs this week, starting with these basic strawberry bath bombs.

 Bath bombs are made from 4 dry ingredients.
 This recipe uses them in equal parts: 1 part epsom salt, 1 part corn starch, 1 part baking soda, and 1 part citric acid.
 To that dry mixture, you can add scent and oils as desired.
 I will link to the supplies I used at the bottom of the post.